The Dancing Water, the Singing Apple, and the Speaking Bird: Dargin people

 In the tale "Арц-Издаг" ("Silver Izdag"), three orphan sisters talk at night: the elder promises to feed the entire village with only a sakh of flour; the middle one promises to sew clothes for the entire village with only half a meter of satin; and the youngest wants to marry the "талхан" ("talkhan") and bear him a boy with golden hair, with the moon shining on one side and the sun on the other.
 The talkhan takes the youngest sister as his new wife (for he was already married to a previous one).
 The talkhan's first wife takes the boy as soon as he is born and casts him in the sea in a box, and puts two puppies in his place.
 The talkhan banishes his second wife.
 The golden-haired boy survives and is taken by a character named Урха хула аба ("Urha hula aba", "Old Woman of the Sea").
 Years later, the boy just happens to meet the talkhan, and the talkhan's first wife realizes her step-son is alive.
 Thus, she goes to talk to the boy and convinces him to seek a tree with honey sap (or honey-butter tree) that can rejuvenate people, a cat that plays a zurna whose sounds cure whoever hears it, and a beautiful woman named Arts-Izdag, who can petrify her suitors.

 Caucasus Mountains

 German linguist Anton Schiefner collected an Avar language tale and published it in his work Awarische Texte.
 In this tale, Die schöne Jesensulchar ("The Beautiful Jesensulchar"), three sisters talk what they would do if the king chose one of them as his queen, the third promising to give birth to a boy with pearly teeth and a girl with golden locks.
-They are replaced by a puppy and a kitten and thrown in the water.
+They are replaced by a puppy and a kitten and thrown in the water, but a golden-furred doe finds the twins and nurses them.
 Years later, they are set on a quest for an apple tree that talks with itself and dances when applauded, and a maiden named Jesensulchar as a friend for the Sister.